Cyberattack statistics 2025

 Professional services

-The third most affected industry in 2023 was the professional and business services industry, which accounted for around 15% of all cyberattacks.
+The third most affected industry over the past couple of years was the professional and business services industry, which accounted for around 15% of all cyberattacks.
 This included accountancy and law firms, marketing agencies, IT, and others.
-These professionals hold sensitive data on clients, which can make them a prime target for a cyberattack.
+These professionals hold sensitive data on clients, making them prime targets for cyberattacks.

 Energy

-Accounting for 11% of all cyber incidents in 2023 was the energy sector.
+The energy sector accounted for 11% of all cyber incidents in 2023.
 This percentage has nearly doubled since 2019 and has been on a steady increase.
 Data breaches, hacking, and extortion are the biggest threats to the energy sector, causing major disruptions in the oil, gas, electric, and renewable energy sectors.

-In the visual below, we break down common types of cyber incidents and the varying impacts on industries.
+In the visual below, we break down common types of cyber incidents and their varying impacts on industries.

 Cybersecurity industry statistics